 Once you’ve opened the Photos app, look at its top-right corner.
 There, you should see a small button that resembles three suspension dots.
 Click or tap on it.

-On the menu that shows up, click or tap on Settings, at the bottom.
+On the menu that shows up, click or tap on Settings at the bottom.

+The Photos app loads its Settings page.
+On it, find the section called Microsoft OneDrive.
 The setting we require is called “Show my cloud-only content from OneDrive.”

-To test it out, we made a “before and after” screenshot of the Photos app.
+To test it out, we made a “before & after” screenshot of the Photos app.
 Here is the before screenshot, in which we had some wallpapers stored only in OneDrive, shown right at the beginning of our photo Collection.

 Once we disabled the display of our cloud-only content from OneDrive, the wallpapers were no longer listed.
 Furthermore, as we had no pictures stored locally on the test computer, the Photos app didn’t show anything.

 NOTE: If you want to know more about the Photos app, here are more details on what you can do with it: 14 things you can do with the Windows Photos app.

 As you can see, setting the Photos app to stop showing your cloud-only pictures from OneDrive is easy, as long as you know where to look for the appropriate setting.
 If you have questions about this app or the procedure shared in this guide, don’t hesitate to let us know in the comments section.